-Ben Clark took the B.S. from the Univ. of Oklahoma in Physics, followed by graduate work at U.C.
+I earned a B.S. from the Univ. of Oklahoma in Physics, followed by graduate work at U.C.
 (Berkeley) and Columbia.
-My PhD is in biophysics and my first love is astrobiology, but the majority of my published work in planetary science is in geochemistry, having developed the x-ray fluorescence soil analyzers for the Viking missions and also participated in the Phoenix mission's discovery of perchlorates on Mars.
-I am currently a science team member of the MER rovers and a Co-Investigator on the MSL "Curiosity" rover's ChemCam investigation, the OSIRIS-REx asteroid sample return mission, and the Stardust NExT mission which flew by comet Temple 1 after returning samples from comet Wild 2.
-I was also fortunate to participate in the Giotto mission to comet Halley and the Huygens Probe to Titan.
+My PhD is in biophysics and my first love is astrobiology, but the majority of my published planetary science is in geochemistry, having developed the x-ray fluorescence soil analyzers for the Viking missions and also participated in the Phoenix mission's discovery of perchlorates on Mars.
+I am currently a science team member of the MER Opportunity rover mission; a Co-Investigator on the MSL rover's ChemCam investigation; Co-I on a lab study on survival of halophilic organisms under martian conditions; the PIXL investigation on the Mars 2020 rover; and the OSIRIS-REx asteroid sample return mission.
+Previously, I developed part a flight instrument for the Giotto Mission to comet Halley, and was on a science team for the Huygens Probe to Titan.
 For 37 years I was with Lockheed Martin in Littleton, Colorado, serving as Chief Scientist of Space Exploration Systems, which built the Magellan, MGS, Odyssey, and MRO spacecraft.
-I also headed a group developing PI-led mission concepts, including the Stardust, Genesis, Phoenix, Juno, GRAIL, MAVEN, and OSIRIS missions, as well as several proposed future missions.
+I also headed a group developing PI-led mission concepts, including the Stardust, Genesis, Phoenix, Stardust NExT, GRAIL, MAVEN, JUNO, and OSIRIS missions, as well as several proposed future missions.